chengxi/tinkerbox_react/README.md

 This is a typical React app created using create-react-app script.
 To start the app:
 1. clone the repo
-2. npm install all the dependencies
+2. npm install all the dependencies (for some services, you need to create an account for the API key)
 3. npm start

 ## The purpose of this repo